 Faculty: Susan Andreatta (Anthropology) and Marianne LeGreco (Communication Studies)

-Faculty members selected to the Think Tank, with the permission of their Unit Deans and Department Heads, will receive a one course release during 2014-2015 from their planned teaching load in order to lead the Think Tank.
+Faculty members selected to the Think Tank, with the permission of their Unit Deans and Department Heads, will receive a one course release during 2015-2016 from their planned teaching load in order to lead the Think Tank.
 The Honors College will provide $3,500 for each course replacement, dependent on University funds being available.
+The Honors College will also provide funds for outside activities, speakers, and other enrichment elements of the Think Tank.

 Student Criteria for Eligibility: